Hire a top foreign talent through the Global Talent Stream

 On this page

-The Global Talent Stream offers timely, responsive and predictable client-focused service to help you access highly skilled global talent to expand your workforce here in Canada and to be competitive on a global scale.
-This Stream is designed for innovative firms in Canada that are referred to Employment and Social Development Canada (ESDC) by a designated referral partner and that need unique and specialized foreign nationals in order to scale-up and grow.
+The Global Talent Stream (GTS) offers timely, responsive, and predictable client-focused service to help you access highly skilled global talent to expand your workforce here in Canada and to be competitive on a global scale.
+This stream is designed for innovative firms in Canada that are referred to Service Canada by a designated referral partner and that need unique and specialized temporary foreign workers (TFWs) to scale-up and grow.
 It's also intended for firms in Canada that need to fill an in-demand, highly skilled position on the Global Talent Occupations List.

 As of April 4, 2022, employers submitting a Labour Market Impact Assessment (LMIA) application for a high-wage position may request an employment duration of up to 3 years.
 The employment duration must align with the employer's reasonable employment needs.
 The duration may be issued for longer in exceptional circumstances whereby the employer provides an adequate rationale.